-$$q_k(w) = F(w_k) + \nabla F(w_k)^T (w - w_k) + \frac{1}{2} (w - w_k)^T B^{-2} (w - w_k).$$ (6.3)
+(6.3) $$q_k(w) = F(w_k) + \nabla F(w_k)^T (w - w_k) + \frac{1}{2} (w - w_k)^T B^{-2} (w - w_k).$$

-The full gradient iteration corresponds to $B^{-2} = I$ while Newton's method corresponds to $B^{-2} = \nabla^2 F(w_k)$ (assuming this Hessian is positive definite).
-Thus, in general, a full gradient iteration works with a model that is only first-order accurate while Newton's method applies successive local re-scalings based on minimizing an exact second-order Taylor model of F at each iterate.
+The full gradient iteration corresponds to $B^{-2} = I$ , while Newton's method corresponds to $B^{-2} = \nabla^2 F(w_k)$ (assuming this Hessian is positive definite).
+Thus, in general, a full gradient iteration works with a model that is only first-order accurate, while Newton's method applies successive local rescalings based on minimizing an exact second-order Taylor model of F at each iterate.

-Deterministic (i.e., batch) methods are known to benefit from the use of second-order information; e.g., Newton's method achieves a quadratic rate of convergence if $w_1$ is sufficiently close to a strong minimizer [52].
-On the other hand, stochastic methods like the SG method in §4 cannot achieve a convergence rate that is faster than sublinear, regardless of the choice of B; see [1, 104].
-(More on this in §6.2.1.)
-Therefore, it is natural to ask: can there be a benefit to incorporating second-order information in stochastic methods?
-We address this question throughout this section by showing that the careful use of successive re-scalings based on (approximate) second-order derivatives can be beneficial between the stochastic and batch regimes.

-We begin this section by considering a Hessian-free Newton method that employs exact secondorder information, but in a judicious manner that exploits the stochastic nature of the objective function.
-We then describe methods that attempt to mimic the behavior of a Newton algorithm through first-order information computed over sequences of iterates; these include quasi-Newton, Gauss-Newton, and related algorithms that employ only diagonal re-scalings.
+Deterministic (i.e., batch) methods are known to benefit from the use of secondorder information; e.g., Newton's method achieves a quadratic rate of convergence if $w_1$ is sufficiently close to a strong minimizer [52].
+On the other hand, stochastic methods like the SG method in section 4 cannot achieve a convergence rate that is faster than sublinear, regardless of the choice of B; see [1, 104].
+(More on this in section 6.2.1.)
+Therefore, it is natural to ask, can there be a benefit to incorporating second-order information in stochastic methods?
+We address this question throughout this section by showing that the careful use of successive rescalings based on (approximate) second-order derivatives can be beneficial between the stochastic and batch regimes.
+We begin this section by considering a Hessian-free Newton method that employs exact second-order information, but in a judicious manner that exploits the stochastic nature of the objective function.
+We then describe methods that attempt to mimic the behavior of a Newton algorithm through first-order information computed over sequences of iterates; these include quasi-Newton, Gauss-Newton, and related algorithms that employ only diagonal rescalings.
 We also discuss the natural gradient method, which defines a search direction in the space of realizable distributions, rather than in the space of the real parameter vector w.
-Whereas Newton's method is invariant to linear transformations of the variables, the natural gradient method is invariant with respect to more general invertible transformations.
+While Newton's method is invariant to linear transformations of the variables, the natural gradient method is invariant with respect to more general invertible transformations.

+We depict the methods of interest in this section on the downward axis illustrated in Figure 6.1.
 We use double-sided arrows for the methods that can be effective throughout the spectrum between the stochastic and batch regimes.
 Single-sided arrows are used for those methods that one might consider to be effective only with at least a moderate batch size in the stochastic gradient estimates.
 We explain these distinctions as we describe the methods.

-Fig. 6.1: View of the schematic from Figure 3.3 with a focus on second-order methods.
-The dotted arrows indicate the effective regime of each method: the first three methods can employ mini-batches of any size, whereas the last two methods are efficient only for moderate-to-large mini-batch sizes.
+Fig. 6.1 View of the schematic from Figure 3.3 with a focus on second-order methods.
+The dotted arrows indicate the effective regime of each method: the first three methods can employ minibatches of any size, whereas the last two methods are efficient only for moderate-to-large minibatch sizes.

-6.1 Hessian-Free Inexact Newton Methods
+6.1.
+Hessian-Free Inexact Newton Methods.
 Due to its scale invariance properties and its ability to achieve a quadratic rate of convergence in the neighborhood of a strong local minimizer, Newton's method represents an ideal in terms of optimization algorithms.
 It does not scale well with the dimension d of the optimization problem, but there are variants that can scale well while also being able to deal with nonconvexity.